Martinshs/Martinshs/README.md

     <td width="800px">
       <a href="https://github.com/DCN-FAU-AvH/pinns_heat"><strong>PINNs for the Heat Equation</strong></a>
       <br><br>
+      Joint work with <a href="https://github.com/iziqi">Ziqi Wang</a>.
 Introductory PyTorch implementation of physics-informed neural networks for the heat equation.
     </td>
   </tr>